drozdik-m/simple-double-linked-list/README.md

 Linked list is a **way to store unknown or large quantity of content**, just like an array.

 List has entirely different structure, then array though.
 Array is just a chunk of memory with initial point (position [0]).
-If you want for example 10th element, you know exactly, when to find it(array[10]).
+If you want for example 10th element, you know exactly, when to find it (array[10]).
 But, it is very inefficient when you want to insert or erase elements anywhere except the end.
 You must move the entire array by one position, which results in linear asymptotic complexity (inefficient).
 This is where double linked list excels.

 Double linked list can insert or delete at any position with constant asymptotic complexity (very efficient).
 The problem is, that lists elements cannot be accessed randomly.
 The list must iterate all the elements to find or reach specific node, which results in inefficient linear asymptotic complexity.
 The is the lists weakness.

-Summary: **List is very efficient at inserting and deleting elements at any position, but the elements cannot be accessed randomly, like with an array.** You would have to iterate all the elements and search for it (don't worry, the list class has search method implemented).
+Summary: **List is very efficient at inserting and deleting elements at any position, but the elements cannot be accessed randomly, like with an array.** You would have to iterate thought the nodes and search (don't worry, the List class has search method implemented).

 ## Usage

-### Import and create new list
+### Import and create new List

 You can import the module using __import__ keyword or __require__ function.
 In TypeScript, the List class is a generic class ("<>" thingies).